Udironen/Introduction-to-Modern-Cryptography/signature/README.md

 2. Given a verification key (in the file vk2 ) and 5 signatures: for x = a; b; c; d; e; the signature on the message x is given in the file x.sig.
 The signatures are correct but not secure.
-Your goal is find the security flaw and use it to sign my 9-digit ID.
-Your signature must verify under vk2.
+Your goal is find the security flaw and use it to sign  9-digit number.
+The signature must verify under vk2.

 full details in HW7